Does an appetizer on a disposable pick, single-serving style, that is both sweet and tangy sound yummy + easy?

 - Marinate at room temperature for approximately 30 minutes.

-- Do note that you need to turn the water chestnuts 2-3 times as they sit for that 30 minute time period.
+- Do note that you need to turn the water chestnuts 2-3 times as they sit for that 30 minute time period. (get around this by using a zippered bag and placing it flat the reversing at 15 minutes.

 - Preheat oven to 400°F.

-- Place a metal rack inside a large, rimmed baking sheet.
+- Place a metal rack inside a large, rimmed baking sheet. (tip above to keep this baking tray clean, read the blog post)

 - Spray rack with non-stick cooking spray and set aside.